mozilla/mozmlops/src/mozmlops/templates/README.md

     ```sh
     serve build template_ray_serve:translator_app -o serve_config.yaml
     ```
-2. Tweak the auto-generated Serve config file (if needed) as per your Ray Serve app structure
+2. Tweak the auto-generated Serve config file (if needed) as per your Ray Serve app requirements in production

     Please make sure the following:
     1. `applications.runtime_env`: This should either be empty or this entry shouldn't exist
     2. `applications.import_path`: Should be correctly set based on the location of your Ray Serve app code inside the container (see Containerize step above)
     3. `applications.route_prefix`: Should be unique for your Ray Serve app on a Ray Cluster.
 It defaults to `/` and could be left as it is unless you are deploying multiple apps on a single Ray Cluster [which is not recommended](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Ray-Serve-application-to-Ray-Cluster-to-Kubernetes-cluster-mapping).

-3. Add this Serve config file to your “application repo”
+3. [_Optional but recommended_] Add this Serve config file to your “application repo”

-The Serve config file for the template Ray Serve app is [here](./serve_config.yaml).
+Here is the [Serve config file](./serve_config.yaml) for the template Ray Serve app.

+The content of the Serve config file will be used during the steps in “function specific repo”.

+#### [_Optional but highly recommended_] Test containerized Ray Serve app locally
+As the contents of Serve config file and Dockerfile created in previous steps will be used for production deployment, it is highly recommended to test them locally first.

+1. Build the docker image locally using [docker build](https://docs.docker.com/reference/cli/docker/buildx/build/) command:
+    ```sh
+    docker build -t template_rayserve_image:v1 -f Dockerfile-rayserve .
+    ```
+2. Run a container from the image using [docker run](https://docs.docker.com/reference/cli/docker/container/run/) command and start the Ray Serve app locally by running the [serve run](https://docs.ray.io/en/latest/serve/api/index.html#serve-run) command inside the container
+    ```sh
+    docker run --mount type=bind,source=${PWD}/serve_config.yaml,target=/serve_app/serve_config.yaml -p 127.0.0.1:8000:8000 -p 127.0.0.1:8265:8265 --name template_rayserve_container --rm template_rayserve_image:v1 serve run serve_config.yaml
+    ```
+3. On a different terminal, call the service endpoint and check if it returns the expected response for your Ray Serve app
+    ```sh
+    curl -i -d '{"text": "Hello world!"}' -X POST "http://127.0.0.1:8000/translate/" -H "Content-Type: application/json"
+    ```
+4. Stop the Ray Serve app (kill the running container) after you are done with testing

 ### Steps in “function specific repo” and “deployment repo“
 Please refer to [this guide](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Steps-in-%E2%80%9Cfunction-specific-repo%E2%80%9D-and-%E2%80%9Cdeployment-repo%E2%80%9C) regarding details on the steps in these 2 repos.